 Give people time to reply.
 Life gets busy, and it’s easy to forget about the things that aren’t directly in front of you sometimes.
 Just remind them after three days to take a survey for a chance to win X or Y.

-When the time to read through the responses comes around, you’ll need to pay attention to a few things:
+When the time to read through the responses comes around, you’ll need to pay attention to two things:

 Answers that get repeated over and over again by several of the survey takers.
 This is especially true if the bulk of the survey takers express this view.